sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/100-Build-Part1-Overview.md

 Another property of an LED is that it has very little resistance.
 Recall that Ohms states that **I = V / R**.
 The resistance of an LED is so low that we can assume it is zero.
 Plug zero into the equation and we get an infinite amount of current.
 In reality, the current is limited by the power source.
 Since there is such little resistance with the LED, if we created a circuit with only this element, it would burn out from too much current.

-Question: Can you think of a way that we could limit the current passing through the LED?
+Q: Can you think of a way that we could limit the current passing through the LED?

-If you though of using a resistor, then you're right!
+A: If you though of using a resistor, then you're right!

 ### Resistor
 Resistors are passive elements that add resistance to a circuit.
 It might seem counter-intuitive at first to add resistance.
 However, according to Ohm's law, **V = I x R**.
 If there is no resistance in a circuit, then there is no voltage, either.
 Image you have a battery and you connect just a wire from the positive terminal to the negative terminal.
 Sine the wire has very little resistance (metals are conductors), then the charge on the battery will immediately began to flow through the wire to create an equipotential across the wire (no voltage).
 There will be so many charges flowing (there will be a lot of current), that the wire may burn up, and the battery will likely be damaged.